 Leandra Ramm is a remarkably versatile mezzo-soprano and actress with an “extraordinary voice” (Anderson Cooper 360), whose “beautiful and quite moving” (Nordstjernan Newspaper) performances have graced prestigious venues including Carnegie Hall, Lincoln Center, the United Nations, and Symphony Space.
 Ms. Ramm made her debut as a soloist in Kurt Weill’s The Eternal Road with the American Symphony Orchestra at Avery Fisher Hall.
 Recently, she performed the title role in La Cenerentola with San Francisco Opera Guild and appeared as alto soloist with the San Francisco Symphony in Bernstein’s Chichester Psalms, conducted by Michael Tilson Thomas, and Bach’s Magnificat, conducted by Ragnar Bohlin.
 In 2019, Ms. Ramm received the honors of National Finalist in the Women In Opera Division, and Semi-Finalist in the Art Song Division from The American Prize, and grant recipient of the Opera America Career Blueprints for Singers.
-In 2020, Ms. Ramm has been selected by the Gabriela Lena Frank Creative Academy of Music in the COVID-19 Response Pairings and will debut a piece by Grey Grant specifically composed for her voice.
+In 2020, Ms. Ramm was selected by the Gabriela Lena Frank Creative Academy of Music in the COVID-19 Response Pairings and debuted a piece by Grey Grant specifically composed for her voice.
+Highlights of recent virtual performances during 2020 and 2021 include the shpeherd ensemble in L’enfant et les sortilèges with VOPERA and the London Philharmonic Orchestra, Christman Opera Company’s Voices Raising Voices, SF Symphony +, and special appearances with A Light Knight Music Productions and Quarantine Opera.

 In the 19-20 season, Ms. Ramm appeared with San Francisco Opera Guild as Mama in Evan Mack and Joshua McGuire’s Lucinda y las Flores de la Nochebuena, also featured on the cast album released on Albany Records in 2020.
 Ms. Ramm sang the title role of L’enfant in L’enfant et les sortilèges in a co-production between Opera on Tap San Francisco and Air Operatique, and performed as alto soloist in Bach’s Magnificat and Christmas Oratorio with San Francisco Choral Society, as well as alto soloist in Beethoven’s Ninth Symphony with Silicon Valley Philharmonic.
 Rescheduled upcoming performanes include alto soloist in Bach’s Magnificat and Handel’s Dixit Dominus with San Francisco Symphony, Britten’s Rejoice In the Lamb with San Francisco Choral Society, and a return to Cal Performances at Hertz Hall as soloist with UC Alumni Chorus.